 The obsession with defending something cannot misrepresent scientific reality, nor should science be an instrument for such.

 The right choice?
 I believe we are still very far from knowing.
-Thus, less clash and more constructive debate are important.
+Thus, minor clashes and more constructive debate are essential.

-Anthrozoology exists to study and at the same time to question and research the use of animals in different societies and cultures to discuss all controversial subjects with skepticism and to show all the present facts and possible future consequences of our current actions.
+Anthrozoology exists to study and, at the same time, question and research the use of animals in different societies and cultures to discuss all controversial subjects with skepticism and to show all the present facts and possible future consequences of our current actions.

 Is domestication good or bad?
 Why should an animal be trained?
 Is selective breeding really necessary?
 What about animals used in sports, social therapy/assistance/support, zoos, and other activities/purposes created by humans for humans?

 Which right do we have to invade their brains, manipulate them and study them?
-Can we really call animal welfare in an artificial environment like ours or in captivity?
-Why should we continue to domesticate and keeping animals?
+Can we call animal welfare in an artificial environment like ours or captivity?
+Why should we continue to domesticate and keep animals?
 Is it time to let them go?
-There are challenging questions that should be discussed in a pragmatic (not emotional) view.
-I believe that future studies will finally show how the human hand is destroying the species that we use for our own wish only.
+Challenging questions should be discussed in a pragmatic (not emotional) view.
+I believe future studies will finally show how the human hand is destroying the species we use for our wishes only.

-This great distinctive view it is all about culture and social morality, which allows the use of nonhuman animals as a family, as a tool or a food product, each one of them with specific ethical laws, rules, and procedures, especially with economic proposals and social manipulation around the “welfare” word.
+This great distinctive view is all about culture and social morality, which allows the use of nonhuman animals as a family, as a tool, or as a food product, each one of them with specific ethical laws, rules, and procedures, especially with economic proposals and social manipulation around the “welfare” word.

-It is my belief that animal welfare has become a product.
-There is no conclusive definition of welfare and they differ according to the usefulness the non-human species has for the human.
+I believe that animal welfare has become a product.
+There is no conclusive definition of welfare, and they differ according to the usefulness the non-human species has for humans.
 There is an adaptation of the general concept.

 But the hard truth is that it is the use of animals in our society that determine their success of survival.

-We, humans, created other species zoos inside of our human zoo.
-We created laws that protect the other species that are in our society, serving our purposes, under the premises of an undefined concept of “welfare.”
-We use biased studies (some merely to prove personal convictions) and a manipulative social brainwash through several channels, creating the illusion that captivity, mutilation, and their use for human purposes is actually “love for them.”
+We, humans, created other species’ zoos inside of our human zoo.
+We made laws that protect the other species in our society, serving our purposes, under the premises of a vague concept of “welfare.”
+We use biased studies (some merely to prove personal convictions) and manipulative social brainwashing through several channels, creating the illusion that captivity, mutilation, and their use for human purposes are actually “love for them.”

-We, humans, created laws that forbidden specific groups or breeds, creating (and promoting) an illusion that their instincts are evil.
-We develop concepts of wrong and right to the other species in a romantic anthropomorphic way, so we have the total control over them and decide their utilities for us, following all kinds of social, economic, and politic agendas.
+We, humans, created laws that forbid specific groups or breeds, making (and promoting) an illusion that their instincts are evil.
+We develop concepts of wrong and right to the other species in a romantic anthropomorphic way, so we have total control over them and decide their utilities for us, following all kinds of social, economic, and political agendas.
 We judge everything for them, including their own life.

-We need to reflect on human limits and on our own ethical issues.
+We need to reflect on human limits and our ethical issues.
 For example, Some dogs are harnessed for their safety, others for ours.
-Some subjects like vegan food, euthanasia, neutering, adoption and rescue, breeding, experiments, social and sport use, cloning, the guess from experts that some actions will make the dogs “happy,” to put them in machines to search inside their brains or manipulate the environment to make them useful for us.
-What is the line that separates our decisions in the name of security from romantic anthropocentrism?
+Some subjects like vegan food, euthanasia, neutering, adoption and rescue, breeding, experiments, social and sports use, cloning, the guess from experts that some actions will make the dogs “happy,” to put them in machines to search inside their brains or manipulate the environment to make them useful for us.
+What line separates our decisions in the name of security from romantic anthropocentrism?

-It is a rather weak and worrying approach to use experts and extensive publicity (in the form of “knowledge”) of the benefits of animals to humans as a way of creating empathy and concern about the subject.
-An archaic bargaining chip.
+It is a relatively weak and worrying approach to use experts and extensive publicity (in the form of “knowledge”) of the benefits of animals to humans as a way of creating empathy and concern about the subject—an archaic bargaining chip.

-I defend that we need honestly discuss this issue with skeptical questions and a truly open and critical mind, not with conditioned social responses, “right or wrong” hate speech or political decisions that are only beneficial to one side.
-We have already seen that does not work.
-It’s time (1) to leave the offices and see the real world and/or (2) to give an opportunity to the practical technicians on the field.
+I defend that we need to honestly discuss this issue with skeptical questions and a genuinely open and critical mind, not with conditioned social responses, “right or wrong” hate speech, or political decisions that only benefit one side.
+We have already seen that it does not work.
+It’s time (1) to leave the offices and see the natural world and (2) to allow practical technicians on the field.

 Scientists should have the audacity to evolve their methods and not based on the methods used for human evaluation.
-If other species really matter, they need a specific model for them.
-Until we reach that point, we must be very careful with the points we want to prove and avoid both anthropomorphism and anthropodimorphism.
+If other species matter, they need a specific model for them.
+Until we reach that point, we must be cautious with the topics we want to prove and avoid both anthropomorphism and anthropodimorphism.

-It is my opinion that, in the companion animals subject, knowledge is being replaced by design, marketing strategies are creating utopian visions of how we will be “a better person and more animal-friendly” if we buy product A or B.
+I believe that knowledge is being replaced by design in the subject of companion animals matter.
+Marketing strategies create utopian visions of how we will be “a better person and more animal-friendly” if we buy products A or B.

 Until then, I’ll try to do my best for them.
 I will not be their voice.
 I will try to have them heard.

-I recommend you to read all the references if you want to go deep into these subjects.
+I recommend reading all the references if you want to explore these subjects.
 All references have detailed information about the general topics I mentioned in this article.